• Skip to primary navigation

 My fudge isn't setting properly.
 What went wrong?

-It likely just needs longer in the fridge!
+This is a pretty failproof recipe so it likely just needs longer in the fridge!
 It can take up to 4 hours to set fully so be patient.
+If you're still having trouble, check out my post on why condensed milk fudge won't set.

 stack of 3 pieces of white chocolate peppermint candy cane fudge